bbglab/oncodrivefml/docs/source/workflow.rst

    You can find more details in the :ref:`analysis section <analysis>`.

 #.
-Join the results and perform a multiple test correction.
+Joins the results and performs a multiple test correction.
-   The multiple test correction is only done for regions with mutations from, at least, two samples.
+   The multiple test correction is only done for regions with mutations from at least two samples.

    .. todo explain why

 #.
-Create the :ref:`output files <output files>`.
+Creates the :ref:`output files <output files>`.

 #.
-Check that the output file does not contain
+Checks that the output file does not contain
    missing or repeated genomic regions.